sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/dashboard-orders.md

 The dropdown button in the right upper corner of the panel offers selecting Orders from a date range:

-- **All** specifies displaying all Orders available with Controller and Agents.
+- **All** displays all Orders available with Controller and Agents.
 - **Today** Orders are related to the current day which is calculated from the time zone in the user's profile.
   - **Pending** Orders without start time,
   - **Scheduled** Orders holding a start time for the current day,